-Regarding the principles and best practices for communicating macro-prudential policy, the following provide some guidance (the ordering of the list does not indicate a ranking of principles in terms of importance and/or relevance201):
+Regarding the principles and best practices for communicating macroprudential policy, the following provide some guidance (the ordering of the list does not indicate a ranking of principles in terms of importance and/or relevance226):

-- a.
-Transparency: As a general rule, the results of macro-prudential analyses and information on discussions concerning macro-prudential policy actions should be made public, providing publication does not constitute a threat to financial stability. - b.
-Predictability and consistency: Consistent communication increases predictability with regard to the risk assessment and policy actions of a macro-prudential authority.
+- 1. Transparency: As a general rule, the results of macroprudential analyses and information on discussions concerning macroprudential policy actions should be made public, providing publication does not constitute a threat to financial stability. - 2.
+Predictability and consistency: Consistent communication increases predictability with regard to the risk assessment and policy actions of a macroprudential authority.
 This helps to reduce adjustment costs for economic actors.
-In practice, predictability and consistency could involve the regular publication of macro-prudential analyses and risk assessments, with a predefined schedule and form.
-However, it should be borne in mind that although predictability is desirable, some flexibility might also be needed to ensure that communication is efficient. - c.
-Timing: Communication on the activation of macro-prudential instruments should be timely enough in line with the specific features of the instrument at hand to mitigate the accumulation of systemic risk.
-At the same time, the timely announcement of a measure can help to reduce adjustment costs for the target group. - d.
+In practice, predictability and consistency could involve the regular publication of macroprudential analyses and risk assessments, with a predefined schedule and form.
+However, it should be borne in mind that although predictability is desirable, some flexibility might also be needed to ensure that communication is efficient. - 3.
+Timing: Communication on the activation of macroprudential instruments should be timely enough in line with the specific features of the instrument at hand to mitigate the accumulation of systemic risk.
+At the same time, the timely announcement of a measure can help to reduce adjustment costs for the target group. - 4.
 Proportionality: The scale, scope and content of communication should be tailored to the particular situation and target audience.
 Proportionality should therefore be assessed according to the complexity of risks and the policy measures taken.
 Moreover, the information delivered to the public should be comprehensive with regard to the reasoning for a given action and the adequacy of the measures taken.
-The rationale for the measure should be well explained, ideally supported by a cost/benefit analysis. - e.
+The rationale for the measure should be well explained, ideally supported by a cost/benefit analysis. - 5.
 Clarity: The guiding principle should be the KISS rule (keep it short and simple).
-Most importantly, this means that content and language are tailored to the target group. - f.
-Coordination: The authorities involved in macro-prudential policy should aim to speak with one voice and coordinate their communication.
+Most importantly, this means that content and language are tailored to the target group. - 6.
+Coordination: The authorities involved in macroprudential policy should aim to speak with one voice and coordinate their communication.
 This takes on particular importance in the context of collective risk assessments and/or concerted policy actions.
-However, if the
+However, if the authorities involved make different risk assessments and/or have different views on the warranted policy action, this should be communicated for reasons of transparency and accountability.
+Moreover, coordination plays an important role with regard to the reciprocation of policy measures (see Section 2.3).